The Best Oktoberfest Beer Tents:

 7. Oxen Tent (Ochsenbraterei):

 About The Oxen Tent: Serving Spaten beer, the Oxen Tent sets the tone right from the start with a huge rotating Ox statue rotating as it cooks above the entrance.
 Butcher Johann Rössler opened a Mechanical Ox Rotisserie in 1881 which grew into a large tent which now serves over 90 oxen each year.
 The name and weight of each of the seven oxen cook daily is mounted inside the tent.
 A slice of juicy ox roast doused in red wine sauce and a side of potato salad goes for 13.90€, also serves chicken.
 They are also famous for their 20€ prime rib dish considered the best at Oktoberfest.
 Known as a great party spot for locals, the inonic interior with filled with blue & white garlands and bunting hanging from large green wreaths.
 It tends to have to most flexibility for getting reservations out of the major tents at the Oktoberfest grounds.

 When I have asked locals what the best beer tent at Oktoberfest is, the Oxen Tent is always in the top 3 to 4 they say is a must visit and we agree that for the food alone you should make a stop.
+If you can’t get in or really just want to sample the food, you can actually go to the secret side door on the North side of the tent and get an ox sandwich for carry out without getting a seat.
+While you wait for your sandwich you will get a great view of the ox of the day roasting in the kitchen.
 The Oxen Tent is the workplace of Anita Schwarz, the women’s world record holder for most beer steins carried at 19 for 40 meters with no spills, 5 each hand and 9 on top which weighed 90lbs.